cse110-sp25-group11/warmup-exercise/testing/tests.md

 #### Visual:
 - No layout for the face of the card
 - Shuffling animation seems to be a bit off?
-(Unless it was intentional, then it's fine)
+  - (FIXED ✅ -- It was intentional)
 - There seems to be no "You win" screen

 #### Unit testing: